 in community service and student government, and after-school clubs that include robotics, the student newspaper, songwriting, and contest math.
 Balance is a focus of the program.
 For example, personal cell phones are locked away for most of each day, and boarding students turn in their technology each evening so that they can fully immerse themselves in school life (and get a good night’s sleep!) without digital distractions.

 2. Innovative curriculum and new perspectives

 Junior boarding schools have the advantage of being able to design and implement a curriculum that challenges and inspires their students.
 In small classes, students learn to explore ideas from different perspectives, think critically, and develop their own interpretations of the material.
 Here at Fay, for example, our Upper School students find their voice in the annual Speech Competition, where each student writes and delivers a speech on a topic that is personally meaningful to them.

 3. A diverse student population

 Students who attend junior boarding schools learn side-by-side with students and teachers from a wide range of ethnic, cultural, and religious backgrounds.
-At Fay, our boarding students come from 23 countries
+At Fay, our boarding students come from over 20 countries

 like Taste of Nations give our students ways to celebrate the range of cultures in our community.
 Being part of an authentically diverse community at an early age helps children develop the empathy and understanding they will need to be part of an increasingly global society.